A TAILOR-MADE HOLIDAY DESIGNED BY SPECIALISTS

 ABOUT THE ITINERARY

 PLEASE NOTE: All itineraries are for guidance only.
 Programs may vary depending on local ice, weather, and wildlife conditions.
 The on-board expedition leader will determine the final itinerary.
-Flexibility is paramount for expedition cruises.
+Flexibility is paramount for Antarctic expedition cruises.

 USHUAIA